 Possible Defenses for Theft

 One of the most often used defenses to theft is consent by the true owner to the defendant’s use or appropriation of the said property.
-The Dyer Law Firm understand the importance in interviewing all parties involved and all witnesses to the conversations and habits of the parties to show that there was permission and consent to the defendant given.
+Dyer & Libby understand the importance in interviewing all parties involved and all witnesses to the conversations and habits of the parties to show that there was permission and consent to the defendant given.
 Another defense is that the property was given as a gift.
 It is helpful if it can be shown that this is consistent with a pattern of gift giving by the victim to the defendant.

 Racketeering refers to criminal activity that is performed to benefit an organization such as a crime syndicate.
 Examples of racketeering activity include extortion, money laundering, loan sharking, obstruction of justice and bribery.